amake/SuperTMXMerge/README.md

 SuperTMXMerge may not work well for you in its current form.

-If you have a real-world workflow that could be improved by SuperTMXMerge but is hampered by the above caveats, please contact me.
+If you have a real-world workflow that could be improved by SuperTMXMerge but is hampered by the above caveats, please raise an issue on GitHub or get in contact by email.

 Notes